 Then, walk along the famous Riva, a seafront promenade known for its outdoor restaurants, shops, and nightlife.
 Head west along the harbor and make your way towards Marjan Hill.

-You can find the location on the map above, but it’s very easy to find!
+You can find the location on the map from the beginning of this post, but it’s very easy to find!
 Just follow the bend in the road then look for the stairs and sign.
 After a short, easy climb, you’ll be rewarded with stunning, panoramic views of Split!

 There’s also a restaurant at the top of the hill that makes the perfect lunch spot – Teraca Vidilica.
 We actually sat here for a few hours, enjoying the views and Aperol spritzes on our first full day in Croatia!